JSudron/Nordic-Discovery-Project/testing/testing.md

 - The Google maps API was also continuously checked in the console of the dev tools whilst testing the website.
 - Contact form was checked with each section filled out correctly to ensure the e-mail sent correctly.
 - Contact form was then partially filled in to ensure an error was shown if a box wasn't filled in correctly.

+## Peer-Code Review

+- Once the website was complete it was submitted to my peers for review.
+- The background image was coming up in a lower resolution, this was fixed by setting  `background-size: 100%;` in CSS.
+- It was suggested that the search filters would look better with rounded corners, this was achieved by adding `border-radius: 25px` in CSS.
+- The map heading was also removed as it was suggested this looked cleaner visually.
+- One user saw a scroll-bar at the bottom of the page on their screen but after numerous test this didn't occur on any screen size.